Stefanuk12/cgp-rip/README.md

 # CGP Rip
 Convert an online CGP book to .pdf (not finished yet).
 This also works both as a CLI and package.

+## Archived

+As I'm going into university, I no longer have need for this tool and therefore will no longer be maintaining it.

 ## How it works
 It downloads the background (jpg/png) and text (svg) of each page using your session id (you must own the book).
 Then, it combines them to form the actual page.